 Where to Stay in Rennes

-Le Magic Hall – This 3-star hotel in the Centre Ville district of Rennes is a great base when exploring Brittany.
-They have several cosy rooms on offer and there is also breakfast available daily – along with plenty of other amenities.
+Le Magic Hall – This 3-star hotel in the Centre Ville district of Rennes has several cosy rooms on offer and there is also breakfast available daily – along with plenty of other amenities.

 Apparts’ Rennes BnB Duhamel – Those who’d like their own apartment while visiting Brittany will love this place in Rennes.
-They have fully furnished flats available and offer breakfast and on-site parking for guests, as well.
+They have fully furnished flats available and offer breakfast and on-site parking for guests.

-Les Chouettes Hostel – Budget and solo travellers will love this highly-rated hostel located in the centre of Rennes.
-They offer both dorm beds and private rooms, have clean self-catering facilities and also some convivial common areas making it easy to meet others.
+Les Chouettes Hostel – This highly-rated hostel has both dorm beds and private rooms, clean self-catering facilities and also some convivial common areas making it easy to meet others.

 Not quite what you’re looking for?
 Click here to browse more Rennes hotels!